 Ranked among the top 25 international education providers in the U.S., the Syracuse Abroad program has more than 100 programs in 60 countries, with nearly half of all students going abroad during their four years.

-Health and exercise science majors commonly go abroad to Syracuse centers in Hong Kong, London, and Madrid, and to partner programs University College Dublin, the University of New South Wales, and the University of Queensland.
+Health and exercise science majors commonly go abroad to Syracuse centers in London and Madrid, and to partner programs University College Dublin, the University of New South Wales, and the University of Queensland.

 Summer programs of interest may include South Africa Immersion: A Global Health Education Experience; Mount Everest Base Camp Trek: The Human Response to High Altitude, Drug Policy and Harm Reduction in Global Perspective (Vancouver).